Uma Musume Pretty Derby: Road to the Top (ONA)

 Admire Vega's racing costume is colored dark blue and light blue after the racing silk worn by the jockeys that raced with the real horse.
 The eight buttons on the front signify the real horse's eight races in his short career.

 There is a hidden connection between T.M.
 Opera O and Oguri Cap that explains their interaction in the ONA series.
 In real life, Oguri Cap was prohibited from competing in the JRA's Classic races such as the Satsuki Shō, Tōkyō Yūshun (Japanese Derby), and Kikuka-shō after his owners failed to submit his registration before the due date.
 Due to the public outcry over Oguri Cap's absence in the Classic races, the JRA revised the rules in 1992 (one year after Oguri Cap retired) to allow late registrants to run the Classic races for a heavy fee.
 T.M.
-Opera O became the first racehorse to benefit from this rule revision in 1999.
+Opera O became the first racehorse to benefit from this rule revision in 1999, as he was registered late due to an injury.

 You can contribute information to this page, but first you must login or register |